KathirGanesan/Zenflix-OTT/README.md

 ### Postman Collection

 You can use the Postman collection for both AWS and local environments.
-Import the collection from the provided link or JSON file.
+Import the collection from the Postman collections folder.

 ## User Access Control